Sebastian Barker: Personal life and death

 Barker was married three times.
-His first marriage was in 1968, to Julie Ellis, and the couple had two daughters: Chloë, a website designer, and Miranda, a wife and mother of three.
+His first marriage was in 1968, to Julie Ellis, and the couple had two daughters: Chloë, a website designer, and Miranda.
 The marriage ended in 1980, and in 1986, he wed psychotherapist Sally Rouse.
 Barker and Rouse had a son, Daniel, and a daughter, Xanthi.
 Daniel is an actor, comic writer, and voice artist, who has appeared in the 2020 revival of Spitting Image.
 In 2021, Xanthi's memoir of her relationship with her father, Will This House Last Forever?, was published.
 Barker and Rouse's marriage was dissolved in 1992.
 In 1998, he married the poet Hilary Davies, who he had met on the council of the Poetry Society.
 Partly owing to his relationship with Davies, Barker was received into the Catholic Church in 1997.

 Barker died of a cardiac arrest after suffering from lung cancer, on 31 January 2014, aged 68.